pkgxdev/ossapp/packages/gui/README.md

 # @tea/gui
 Desktop app of [tea](https://tea.xyz) for installing packages/softwares

 More interesting and possibly updated documentations are at this [NOTION](https://www.notion.so/teaxyz/tea-gui-fdd9f50aa980432fa370b2cf6a03cb50) page.
-It is ideal to review it also, probably its more updated.
+It is ideal to review it also, its more updated.

 ## Developing